-What is a Stucco Inspections?
+What is a Stucco Inspection?

 A stucco inspection is a series of tests and analyses performed on your home’s exterior surfaces to determine if the stucco is performing appropriately.
 We do this mainly by testing moisture levels, through the use of moisture meters on the surface behind the stucco.
+Our Stucco Inspection includes both a non-invasive visual inspection, along with an invasive inspection.

 What’s involved with a Non-Invasive Stucco Inspection?